 Qualifying units shall be equipped with an adjustable humidistat control or shall require a remote humidistat control to operate.

 Definition of Baseline Equipment

 The baseline for this measure is defined as a new dehumidifier that meets the Federal Standard efficiency standards.
-The Federal Standard for Dehumidifiers changed as of October 2012 as defined below:
+The Federal Standard for Dehumidifiers as of October 2012 is defined below:

-Until 9/30/2012: